-[SAMPLE RESOLUTION FOR MPAH CIRCULATION ELEMENT CONSISTENCY AND MITIGATION FEE PROGRAMS]
+[RESOLUTION FOR MPAH CIRCULATION ELEMENT CONSISTENCY AND MITIGATION FEE PROGRAMS]

-A RESOLUTION OF THE CITY COUNCIL/BOARD OF SUPERVISORS OF THE CITY/COUNTY OF \\\\\\ CONCERNING THE STATUS AND UPDATE OF THE CIRCULATION ELEMENT, AND MITIGATION FEE PROGRAM FOR THE MEASURE M (M2) PROGRAM
+A RESOLUTION OF THE CITY COUNCIL/BOARD OF SUPERVISORS OF THE CITY/COUNTY OF CONCERNING THE STATUS AND UPDATE OF THE CIRCULATION ELEMENT, AND MITIGATION FEE PROGRAM FOR THE MEASURE M (M2) PROGRAM

-WHEREAS, the City/County of \\\\\\ desires to maintain and improve the streets within its jurisdiction, including those arterials contained in the Master Plan of Arterial Highways (MPAH) and
+WHEREAS, the City/County of desires to maintain and improve the streets within its jurisdiction, including those arterials contained in the Master Plan of Arterial Highways (MPAH); and

-WHEREAS, the City/County of \\\\\\ has endorsed a definition of and process for, determining consistency of the City's/County's Traffic Circulation Plan with the MPAH, and
+WHEREAS, the City/County of has endorsed a definition of and process for, determining consistency of the City's/County's Traffic Circulation Plan with the MPAH; and

-WHEREAS, the City/County has adopted a General Plan Circulation Element which does not preclude implementation of the MPAH within its jurisdiction, and
+WHEREAS, the City/County has adopted a General Plan Circulation Element which does not preclude implementation of the MPAH within its jurisdiction; and

-WHEREAS, the City/County is required to adopt a resolution biennially informing the Orange County Transportation Authority (OCTA) that the City/County's Circulation Element is in conformance with the MPAH and whether any changes to any arterial highways of said Circulation Element have been adopted by the City/County during Fiscal Years (FY) 2019-20 and FY 2020-21, and
+WHEREAS, the City/County is required to adopt a resolution biennially informing the Orange County Transportation Authority (OCTA) that the City/County's Circulation Element is in conformance with the MPAH and whether any changes to any arterial highways of said Circulation Element have been adopted by the City/County during Fiscal Years (FY) 2023-24 and FY 2024-25; and

-WHEREAS, the City/County is required to send biennially to the OCTA all recommended changes to the City/County Circulation Element and the MPAH for the purposes of re-qualifying for participation in the Comprehensive Transportation Funding Programs;
+WHEREAS, the City/County is required to send biennially to the OCTA all recommended changes to the City/County Circulation Element and the MPAH for the purposes of re-qualifying for participation in the Comprehensive Transportation Funding Programs; and a) The arterial highway portion of the Circulation Element of the City/County is in conformance with the MPAH.

-WHEREAS, the City/County is required to adopt a resolution biennially certifying that the City/County has an existing Mitigation Fee Program that assesses traffic impacts of new development and requires new development to pay a fair share of necessary transportation improvements attributable to the new development; and a) The arterial highway portion of the City/County Circulation Element of the City/County is in conformance with the MPAH.
+WHEREAS, the City/County is required to adopt a resolution biennially certifying that the City/County has an existing Mitigation Fee Program that assesses traffic impacts of new development and requires new development to pay a fair share of necessary transportation improvements attributable to the new development; and

-NOW, THEREFORE, BE IT RESOLVED that the City Council/Board of Supervisors for the City/County of \\\\\\, does hereby inform OCTA that:
+NOW, THEREFORE, BE IT RESOLVED that the City Council/Board of Supervisors for the City/County of , does hereby inform OCTA that:

-b) The City/County attests that no unilateral reduction in through lanes has been made on any MPAH arterials during FY 2019-20 and FY 2020-21.

-b)c) The City/County affirms that it will bring forward requests to amend the MPAH, when necessary, in order to ensure that the MPAH and the General Plan Circulation Element remain consistent.

-c)d The City/County reaffirms that Council concurs with the existing Mitigation Fee Program.
+- b) The City/County attests that no unilateral reduction in through lanes has been made on any MPAH arterials during FY 2023-24 and FY 2024-25. - c) The City/County affirms that it will bring forward requests to amend the MPAH, when necessary, in order to ensure that the MPAH and the General Plan Circulation Element remain consistent. - d) The City/County reaffirms that the existing Mitigation Fee Program is in effect.